-|The federal government has run up an unsustainable debt of $17 trillion - and rising - and is in the process of bankrupting programs like Social Security and Medicare.
+|The federal government has run up an unsustainable debt of more than $20 trillion - and rising - and is in the process of bankrupting programs like Social Security and Medicare.
 According to the Congressional Budget Office, we currently borrow 46 cents on every dollar spent by the federal government.
-Although the government raised a record-high $2.77 trillion in revenue over the past fiscal year, we still spent $680 billion more than we received.

 I don’t pretend to have a monopoly on good ideas to address these issues.
 What I do know is that most of the choices won’t be easy and will take engaged Americans and leadership from our elected officials to turn the corner.
 The days are over of kicking the can down the road to the next generations.